frontmeans/input-aspects/README.md

 - `InNamespaceAliaser` Namespace aliaser aspect.

-  Used by other aspect to generate unique names.
+  Used by other aspects to generate unique names.

   An `InNamespaceAliaser.to()` converter can be used to convert arbitrary control to the one with the given aliaser.